The Accidental Mountaineer & the Seven Summits challenge

 September saw myself and Stef travel to Australia on our honeymoon – and managed to reach the top of Kosciuszko on a cold and snow-covered day.
 My fourth, Stef’s second.
 Things were starting to go my way… oddly – and I am not superstitious – since Dad’s passing.
 Perhaps the old man was just tired of listening to me talk about “nearlys” and now that he had a front row seat, was doing his best to ensure I made it to the top these last few times.

 I was going from strength to strength now – and with a few successful summits behind me – wanted to get back down to Argentina to give Aconcagua one last go before heading out to Everest.
 At just under 23,000ft, Aconcagua is the highest mountain outside of Asia – so it would not just be tying up a loose end – it would also be very good training.
 The weather frankly, did not cooperate much – as is often the case on Aconcagua, with high winds, blizzards and cold.
-But, day by day we inched up the mountain and ultimately put ourselves in a position to go for the summit one day when everyone else was unable – and after a hard day, the weather remained right on the good side of where it needed to be – we summited and made it back down.
+But, day by day we inched up the mountain and ultimately put ourselves in a position to go for the summit one day when everyone else was either unwilling or unable – and after a hard day, the weather remained just on the good side of where it needed to be – we summited and made it back down.
 Number 5 was officially in the books.

 And just three months later, I departed for Kathmandu to join the IMG expedition to Mt.
 Everest in the search for number 6.
 That expedition is well documented in my blog, and as most of you know, unfortunately, I had to turn around after reaching camp 3 (@24k feet) with broken ribs from the infamous Khumbu Cough, but in fund-raising terms, the expedition was a great success – thanks to your incredible generosity – raising over $25,000 for kidney patients in dire need.